-Though trazodone has generally been shown to be beneficial and relatively safe for dogs, being aware of signs associated with serotonin syndrome is important as this can be a serious and potentially life-threatening condition to manage.
-Treatment of trazodone overdose generally consists of symptomatic and supportive care.
+Though trazodone in dogs has generally been shown to be beneficial and relatively safe, being aware of signs associated with serotonin syndrome is important as this can be a serious and potentially life-threatening condition to manage.
+Treatment of trazodone overdose in dogs generally consists of symptomatic and supportive care.
 Trazodone is a serotonin 2A antagonist and reuptake inhibitor that has been used in human medicine as a prescription therapy for depression, aggression, sleeplessness, and anxiety since 1981.1–3 It is available in 50-, 100-, 150-, and 300-mg tablets as well as 150- and 300-mg extended-release tablets.1 No products are labeled for veterinary use.

 Trazodone selectively blocks serotonin reuptake, which enhances serotonin’s effects.4 It is an antagonist of 5-HT2A, H1-histaminic, and α1-adrenergic receptors at low to moderate doses, resulting in various levels of sedation.3–6 It can have hypotensive effects.4 At higher doses, trazodone acts as a serotonin agonist, and serotonin syndrome can develop.4,6 Trazodone also has anxiolytic properties, but the exact mechanism of action is unknown.4